 That as a Demonstrative Determiner

-'That' is used for referring to a person or thing that is not very close to the speaker or as near to the speaker as another.
+'That' is used for referring to a person or thing not very close to the speaker or as near the speaker as another.

-When we've been talking about a specific time period, we use 'that' to show that we are still talking about that time frame.
+When we've been talking about a specific time period, we use 'that' to show we are still talking about the same time frame.

 'That morning' means that you are referring to an earlier period of the same day.

 That as a Demonstrative Pronoun

 Demonstrative pronouns substitute noun phrases.
 They 'demonstrate' which thing or person we are talking about.
 'That' is used for referring to a person or thing that is not near the speaker.

 'That' is used for referring to something or somebody already mentioned or it is obvious to the speaker which thing they are talking about.

 Like 'this', 'that' can also be used as an adverb to refers to the degree of something.